 - Specific learning outcomes (SLOs) for each course,

-- Details related to topics covered and key competencies and skills learned,
+- Details related to topics covered, key competencies and skills learned,

 - Number, length, and location(s) of clinical placements/practicum